 This course introduces students to business applications using spreadsheets.
 Emphasis will be placed on the essential functions of spreadsheet operation, as well as an introduction to some advanced spreadsheet features such as lookup functions and database management.
-The course content will emphasize mastery of spreadsheet concepts and applications and development of analytical thinking skills.
+The course content emphasizes mastery of spreadsheet concepts and applications and development of analytical thinking skills.

-СІТ 226 SWITCHING BASICS AND INTERMEDIATE ROUTING (CCNA 3) Credits: 3 Tech Prep (S)
+SWITCHING BASICS AND INTERMEDIATE CIT 226 ROUTING (CCNA 3)

+Tech Prep Credits: 3 (S)